JamieBort/Learning-Directory/Java/Courses/SpringBoot/SpringBootQuickStart/README.md

 ---
 ## Status
-Watched videos 1-19.
+Watched videos 1-23.
 Created the 09SpringBootQuickStart9StartingASpringBootApplication directory but my app name doesn't match the instructors.
-Using the 09SpringBootQuickStart9StartingASpringBootApplication app for videos through 19.
+Using the 09SpringBootQuickStart9StartingASpringBootApplication app for videos through 20.

+Stopped coding after Unit 3 started.

+Created the `old/` directory
+Moved `07SpringBootQuickStart8CreatingASpringBootProject` and `09SpringBootQuickStart9StartingASpringBootApplication` directories into the `old/` directory.

+Then generated a new project based on the instrutions from `Spring Boot Quick Start 27 - Adding Spring Data JPA`.
+This will be used to follow the tutorial from the begging.

 ~~Tabling to work on coding exercises today.~~

 ---